thindil/nish/README.md

 The directory `tools` contains the example plugin `testplugin.sh` written in Bash.

+The current version of API: **0.2**
+The miniumum required version of API for plugins to work: **0.2**

-At this moment, available API calls from the shell (current version of API is 0.2):
+At this moment, available API calls from the shell:

 * `install`: called during installation of the plugin (adding it to the shell).